BalintKoczor/fast-spherical-phase-space/README.md

 # Fast computation of spherical phase-space functions of quantum many-body states

-This repository contains implementations of the efficient computation scheme introduced in the manuscript [1].
-These can be used to compute phase-space representations of spin systems, such as symmetric qubits states.
-Using a set of precalculated transformation kernels, our approach computes Fourier decompositions of phase spaces and applies Fast Fourier Transforms to them.
-We provide example code in scripting languages MATLAB, Mathematica and Python which read in precalculated kernels and compute phase spaces via Fast Fourier Transforms.
+This repository contains code for the efficient computation scheme introduced in the manuscript [1].
+This code can be used to compute phase-space representations of spin systems, such as symmetric qubits states.
+Using a set of precalculated transformation kernels, our approach computes Fourier decompositions of phase spaces and applies fast Fourier transforms to them.
+We provide example code in scripting languages MATLAB, Mathematica and Python which reads in precalculated kernels and computes phase spaces via fast Fourier transforms.

-Precalculated kernels are provided in [Calculated\Kernels](Calculated\Kernels) up to dimension 30 (up to 29 quibts in a symmetric state).
+Precalculated kernels are provided in [Calculated\Kernels](Calculated\Kernels) up to dimension 30 (up to 29 qubits in a symmetric state).
-Kernels are also provided up to dimension 120 (up to 119 qubits in a symmetric state) in the release.
+Kernels are also provided up to dimension 120 (up to 119 qubits in a symmetric state) as an additional compressed asset in the release [Kernels_dim120](https://github.com/BalintKoczor/fast-spherical-phase-space/releases/tag/precalculated_kernels).

 For larger dimensions the scripts [build.sh](build.sh) and [build.bat](build.bat) can be used to compile and run the source code located in [src](src), as discussed below.